On the Grothendieck-Serre Conjecture about principal bundles and its generalizations: Proofs of Theorem and of Theorem

 \emph{Claim. $\bH'$ has a proper parabolic subgroup scheme.} Indeed, let $\cP'$ be the variety of parabolic subgroup schemes of $\bH'$, let $\cP$ be the variety of parabolic subgroup schemes of $\bH$ (cf.~\cite[Exp.~XXVI, Cor.~3.5]{SGA3-3}).
 Since a parabolic subgroup scheme of a reductive group scheme gives rise to a parabolic subgroup scheme of its Weil restriction, we get a morphism $\Res_{Y'/Y}\cP'\to\cP$, where $\Res$ is the Weil restriction functor.
-It is not difficult to check that this morphism is an isomorphism (indeed, it is enough to check the statement over the geometric points of $Y$).
+Let us check that this morphism is an isomorphism.
+Since this is enough to check after an \'etale base change, we may assume that $Y'$ is a disjoint union of $n$ copies of $Y$ for an integer $n$ and that $\bH'$ is split.
+Then $\bH$ is the product of $n$ copies of $\bH'$ and the statement reduces to the statement that the parabolic subgroup schemes of $\bH\simeq\prod_{i=1}^n\bH'$ are exactly subgroup schemes of the form $\bP_1\times\ldots\times\bP_n$, where each $\bP_i$ is a parabolic subgroup scheme of $\bH$.
+Choose a split maximal torus and a Borel subgroup scheme in $\bH'$, we get a split maximal torus and a Borel subgroup scheme in $\bH\simeq\prod_{i=1}^n\bH'$.
+Then we have a notion of standard parabolic subgroup schemes, and it is clear that every standard parabolic subgroup scheme in $\bH$ is the product of standard parabolic subgroup schemes in $\bH'$.
+It remains to note that every parabolic subgroup scheme is locally conjugate to a standard one.

 Thus every parabolic subgroup scheme of $\bH$ gives rise to a parabolic subgroup scheme of $\bH'$.
 It is clear that a proper parabolic subgroup scheme of $\bH$ gives rise to a proper parabolic subgroup scheme of $\bH'$.
 This proves the claim.

 Thus, replacing $\bH$ with $\bH'$, we may assume from the beginning that $\bH$ is a simple simply-connected group scheme.
+The rest is very similar to the proof of~\cite[Prop.~7.1]{FedorovExotic} but we give a proof for the sake of completeness.
 Let $\bP^+$ be a proper parabolic subgroup scheme of $\bH$.
 Since $Y$ is an affine scheme, by~\cite[Exp.~XXVI, Cor.~2.3, Thm.~4.3.2(a)]{SGA3-3}, there is an opposite to $\bP^+$ parabolic subgroup scheme $\bP^-\subset\bH$.
 Let $\bU^+$ be the unipotent radical of $\bP^+$, and let $\bU^-$ be the unipotent radical of $\bP^-$.
 We will write $\bE$ for the functor, sending a $Y$-scheme~$T$ to the subgroup $\bE(T)$ of the group $\bH(T)$ generated by the subgroups $\bU^+(T)$ and $\bU^-(T)$ of the group $\bH(T)$.
 (Cf.~\cite[Def.~5.23]{FedorovPanin} and~\cite[Def.~7.2]{FedorovExotic}).
 As in the proof of~\cite[Prop.~7.1]{FedorovExotic}, we have a diagram

 By~\cite[Lm.~7.3]{FedorovExotic} (whose easy proof is valid for any reductive group scheme) the top horizontal map is surjective.
 Thus it is enough to show that the map